wdoganowski/cloud-chronicles/09. AWS-Aware Prompt/README.md

 We've all been there.
 You're knee-deep in a Terraform plan, confident you're in UAT, and then you hit apply.
 Silence.
 Then the Slack message from your colleague: *"Did you just nuke the production database?"*

+And here's another scenario that's becoming increasingly common: you ask GitHub Copilot to run a script for you, it opens a fresh terminal, and suddenly your AWS profile is gone, your virtual environment is deactivated, and Copilot is running commands in the wrong context — or failing silently because `aws` can't find credentials.
+Every new terminal Copilot spawns is a blank slate, and if your environment setup lives only in your head (or in a README you have to follow manually), you'll be fighting that context loss constantly.

 No?
 Just me?
 Either way — this article is about making sure that never happens.
 We're going to build a shell prompt that constantly reminds you which AWS account and region you're working in, auto-activates your Python virtual environments, and even switches AWS profiles automatically when you `cd` into the right project.
 All of this without slowing your terminal down.

 By the end, your prompt will look like this: